yeti-switch/doc/docs/en/yeti-ui-equipment.rst

     Fake 180 timer
         Allows to set up timer for 183 SIP messages with SDP.
 If there is no 183 message during this timer, SEMS would send 180 message forsibly.
     Send lnp information
-        If this checkbox is enabled (in case of using Gateway as Terminator of calls) Yeti will request number portability information from Local Service Management System (LSMS) database and will include Local number portability information to the SIP headers.
+        If this checkbox is enabled (in case of using Gateway as Terminator of calls) Yeti will include Local number portability information (LNP) to the outgoing INVITE-request (by adding npdi and rn parameters to the R-URI) only in case of availability of this LNP information (it means if LNP information was successfully received from :ref:`LNP Database <lnp_databases>`).
+Rules of receiving LNP information from LNP Database are regulated in the :ref:`Routing plan LNP rules <routing_plan_lnp_rules>`.

 Translations **Gateway**'s attributes:
 ``````````````````````````````````````